 Self-publishing is a booming space to be in as people want digital books more than ever before.
 To meet readers who drastically shifted to online, you have to promote your book online.
 After you write a book and publish it, it's all about knowing which book marketing services and tactics to add to your gig.

 1. Plan Marketing Strategy

-Before spending any money or energy on promotions, create a book marketing plan first.
-This will ensure you roadmap to get your audience buying your book, whether you plan for book launches or selling existing work.
+Before spending any money or energy on any self-published book marketing service, create a book marketing plan first.
+This will ensure your roadmap to get your audience to buy your book, whether you plan for book launches or selling existing work.
 Your blueprint should include information like who your reader is, where to find your reader, and how big your budget is.

 Research competitors to get a better understanding of your market.
+You'll be able to look for self-published book marketing services.
 Search for successful books and published authors in your genre.
 Look at their cover designs, ratings, reviews, and store rankings.
-Analyze what they did for promotions.
+Analyze what they did for their book promotions.

 2. Set up Author Branding

 After having the basics down, put thought into your author branding.
-This is how you’ll express yourself as an author.
+This is how you’ll express yourself as an author and strengthen all your indie book marketing tactics.
 Write up your values, tone, and online persona.
 Authenticity is key.

 To convey yourself to the world, set up any of these online channels: